markgbeckett/jupiter_ace/3d_monster_maze/README.md

 The Jupiter Ace had many similarities to the ZX81, built around the Z80 processor and with a simple, character-based display: but, whereas the ZX81 shipped with BASIC as its built-in language, the Jupiter Ace shipped with FORTH.

-FORTH was chosen for the Jupiter Ace, because it produced lean and fast programs, allowing the user to write effective programs even within the constrained memory of the base model (3 kilobytes).
+FORTH was chosen for the Jupiter Ace, because it produced lean and fast programs, allowing the user to write effective applications, even within the constrained memory of the base model (3 kilobytes).

 This port of 3D Monster Maze aims to exploit the capabilities of the Jupiter Ace's built-in FORTH interpetter, while reproducing the original game as accurately as possible, favouring FORTH over machine code whenever possible.